Module: Enumerable

 • types (SemanticTag)

-Pass 1 or more classes that are sub-classes of Semantics::Location.
+Pass 1 or more tags that are sub-tags of Semantics::Location.
 Note that when comparing against semantic tags, it does a sub-class check by default.
-So if you search for [Room], you'll get items tagged with [LivingRoom], [Kitchen], etc.
+So if you search for Room, you'll get items tagged with LivingRoom, Kitchen, etc.

 • subclasses (true, false) (defaults to: true)